MultiPlan Corporation (NYSE:MPLN) Q4 2023 Earnings Call Transcript

 MultiPlan Corporation (NYSE:MPLN) Q4 2023 Earnings Call Transcript February 29, 2024

 MultiPlan Corporation misses on earnings expectations.
 Reported EPS is $-0.06 EPS, expectations were $-0.05.
-MultiPlan Corporation isn’t one of the 30 most popular stocks among hedge funds at the end of the third quarter (see the details here).
+MPLN isn't one of the 30 most popular stocks among hedge funds at the end of the third quarter (see the details here).

 Operator: Hello everyone and welcome to the MultiPlan Corporation Fourth Quarter 2023 Earnings Conference Call.
 My name is Bruno and I’ll be operating your call today.
 [Operator Instructions] I would now hand over to our host, Shawna Gasik, AVP of Investor Relations.
 Shawna, please go ahead.